 Myth #5: We purchased a safe sturdy dresser and bookcase from a great furniture store.

-ALL TYPES of furniture pose a hazard, including discounted furniture and high-quality furniture, tall bookcases and short bookcases, short chests with drawers, tall dressers, armoires, furniture with shelves and/or doors and more.
+ALL TYPES of furniture pose a hazard, including discounted furniture and high-quality furniture, tall bookcases and short bookcases, short chests with drawers, nightstands, tall and short dressers, armoires, furniture with shelves and/or doors and more.
 Anchor furniture, and consider pieces with drawers to be extra risky, even if the piece only has one drawer.